cheetah0216/cheetah0216.github.com/_posts/english/2012-12-25-start-from-scratch-english-one.md

 Gg: G is for giving.
 Hh: H is for happiness.
 Ii: I is for innovation.
-Jj: J is fot joy.
+Jj: J is for joy.
 Kk: K is for findness.
-Ll: L is fot love.
+Ll: L is for love.
+Mm: M is for memory.
+Nn: N is for Nostalgia.

 ##Sentence1
 smile when it hurts most.